Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing

 The bifurcation diagrams for spike counts (Figures~\ref{fig:bifurcation_E_vs_w},~\ref{fig:bifurcation_E_vs_w_region_I}) and $L^2$ norms (Figure~\ref{fig:L2-bifurcation}) were obtained with a parameter sweep of the forcing amplitude, $E$, and frequency, $\omega$.
 Each simulation was initialized at the equilibrium point of the unforced problem ($E=0$), $(x,y)\approx(-1.1994, -1.4993)$.
-The simulation was then burned in for two input periods to allow transient solutions to drop out.
+We first ran the simulation for two input periods that were then excluded from the analysis, to allow transient solutions to drop out.

 Spike counts were determined as the number of times the solution crossed the upper fold line, $x=1$, during the next two input periods.
 The count was divided by two (to normalize according to the number of input periods) and rounded down with the floor function.
 The $L^2$ norms were calculated according to \eqref{E:L2-norm} with the midpoint method for quadrature applied to simulated solutions.